donox/sst_static/support/admin_pages/shortcodes.md

 Title and caption are optional, but the intent will be to take them from the photo metadata if they exist.
 A title or caption specified in the shortcode will supercede something contained in the photo.

+####**"has_borders="**
+By default, individual pictures have a border.
+For cartoons and similar fill-ins, it often looks better without a border.
+In that case, adding the has_borders attribute and setting it to "False" (or "No") will remove the border.